j611062000/backend_rr_poc/README.md

    - If there is an application slow down, in my code, I'll give this application a resting number (defined as SLOW_DOWN_REST_NUMBER in config.env)
    - Before the resting number is decreased to **zero**, this service should be skipped.
 3. How would I test this application?
+   - Assumption: we have 3 instances 0, 1, 2
    - Unit test: routing_api/tests/test_routing_api.py
      - Positive test case: test_positive_no_delay_and_no_timeout
      - Negative test cases: